Himanshu-Tiwari2001/SQL-Retails_sales_data_Analysis_Project/README.md

 - **LinkedIn**: [Connect with me professionally](www.linkedin.com/in/himanshu-tiwari-3253b0214)

-Thank you for your support, and I look forward to connecting with you!
+I look forward to connecting with you!